Y1www/FED_10268912H_Wang-Yiru_Assignment2/README.md

 ### Secure Checkout Process
 The checkout process is streamlined and secure, ensuring that all payment and personal information is encrypted and safeguarded.

-### User Account Managements
+### User Authentication
-Users can register, log in, see their order history, saved items, and payment methods.
+Secure login and registration system.

 ### Mobile Responsiveness
 Mokesell is fully responsive, ensuring that users have a seamless experience whether they are on a desktop, tablet, or mobile phone.

+### Product Listings
+Users can browse and post second-hand items.

+### Messaging System
+Buyers and sellers can communicate.